 You may still be able to retrieve a code using the blink code function if none of the above recommendations prove useful.
 In the event of a 5 volt reference signal malfunction, DTC 642 or DTC 643 should set.
 If you find one of these codes using the blink code function, follow the DTC diagnostic chart recommendations for that specific DTC.

 BLINK CODE FUNCTION

-The DST is considered a required tool to access the DTC codes.
-DTC codes cannot be retrieved without a laptop computer.
-This engine is not capable of displaying DTC blink codes.
+Although the DST is considered a required tool to access the DTC codes, codes may be retrieved without a laptop computer using the blink code function.
+To enable this function follow the steps below: